-This degree, which includes a major research project, will take your expertise in ecosystem science to an advanced level, and prepare you for a career in research.
+This degree, which includes a major research project, will take your expertise in biological sciences to an advanced level and prepare you for a career in research.

 Learn to design, manage and advocate for greater urban greening and the importance of these green spaces.

 Pursue a career in research or academia and delve deeper into your area of interest through a Doctor of Philosophy or a Master of Philosophy in the School of Ecosystem and Forest Sciences.

 If you’re thinking about a research career, but aren’t ready to commit to a PhD, the MPhil gives you the perfect introduction to university-based scientific research.

 Join one of our world-renowned research groups, work with state-of-the-art equipment, and soak up all the professional development opportunities and international connections available at the highest level of research qualification.

 The University of Melbourne has one of the most generous scholarship programs in Australia.
 With over 1200 scholarships and prizes available for new and current students, it's more than likely there is one that you're eligible for either when you start your course or during your studies.